 SHELDUS is a loss and hazard database currently maintained by the Center for Emergency Management and Homeland Security at Arizona State University.
-The database website lists more than one hundred academic publications that use SHELDUS weather damage information.
-These include studies published in top general interest economics, finance, and political science journals.3

-The primary source for SHELDUS is the National Centers for Environmental Information (formerly National Climatic Data Center) monthly Storm Data publications.
+The database website lists more than one hundred academic publications that use SHELDUS weather damage information5 The primary source for SHELDUS is the National Centers for Environmental Information (formerly National Climatic Data Center) monthly Storm Data publications.
 A critical feature of the Storm Data publications is that the weather damage information is voluntarily reported by regional National Weather Service (NWS) offices.
-One consequence of the selfreporting is that the monthly Storm Data publications, and by extension SHELDUS, are susceptible to unreported (i.e. "missing") data.
+One consequence of the self-reporting is that the monthly Storm Data publications, and by extension SHELDUS, are susceptible to unreported (i.e. "missing") data.
 In fact, the Storm Data publications include the following disclaimer: "due to difficulties inherent in the collection of this type of data, it is not all-inclusive" (Storm Data 1995, p2).
 Gallagher [2014] was among the first to point out the severity of the missing data problem.

 Table 1 shows SHELDUS statistics for a sample of counties and months from 1972-2004.
 The sample matches the panel months used in Gasper and Reeves [2011], and includes observations from May-October for all US counties for the nine presidential election years during this period.
 The table illustrates the magnitude of the missing data problem.
 Threequarters of the SHELDUS database in our sample contain missing observations.
 The only thing we know for sure is that no regional NWS office reported damage information to the National Climatic Data Center during these months for these counties.
 The second panel in Table 1 considers "yearly" observations for each county, where each year is comprised of the six sample months.
 GR sum the six months each year in their county by year panel.
 Fewer than 1% of the counties have non-missing weather damage reported in SHELDUS for each month during the year.
+Approximately, one-third of the counties contain only missing weather damage during the year.